5197 Helen C. White Hall

 Course Web Site:

-There will be two substantial essays, a midterm, a final examination, homework, and five-minute essays.
-Your semester grade will depend on the essays (50%), the midterm (15%), the final (25%) and homework (10%).
+There will be two substantial essays, a midterm, a final examination, and five-minute essays.
+Your semester grade will depend on the essays (60%), the midterm (15%), the final (25%).
 In addition there will be an attendance bonus or penalty depending on your completion or make-ups of five-minute essays.

-LECTURES AND DISCUSSION SECTIONS Attendance is technically optional, but the five minute essays provide you with an incentive either to attend regularly or to complete make-up assignmens for missed classes.
+LECTURES AND DISCUSSION SECTIONS Attendance is technically optional, but the five minute essays provide you with a grade incentive for regular attendance.
 I welcome questions and comments and hope that we will have extensive and useful discussion.

 EXAMS Both the midterm and the final will consist of a mix of short-answer and essay questions.
 The final will be cumulative but will emphasize material covered after the midterm.

 WARNING!!
 Philosophy challenges complacency.
 Its hard to know what the truth is concerning hard questions like the ones we will be addressing this semester.

 Course Outline: The following outline is both tentative and ambitious.
 I will not be surprised if we fall behind and have to make changes.